 4 ways to recognize CX transformation opportunities

 Tactically, company leaders and employees must roll up their sleeves and get down in the dirt to fill in the operational gaps and dig out real ROI.
-We have identified four key success factors:
+We have identified four key success factors in transforming customer experience:

 For large scale transformations this is a well-known requirement for success.
 Nearly every management guru has espoused this as a primary ingredient and it has proven over and over by companies such as Hubbell, GE, IBM and other large and small companies.

 Customer engagement with a company doesn't occur in only one silo.
 Yet many companies take an inside-out approach to their operations, resulting in redundant or even conflicting customer experience initiatives in different areas of the business.
 Companies must have complete clarity on the full customer journey by individual, not by product or division.